jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/model-build-overview/index.md

 #### Creating a Model Instance

-In this example, we'll use the Titanic model, which can be found on the <Anchor label="FrogML Examples repository" href="https://github.com/jfrog/JFrogMLExamples" target="_blank">FrogML Examples repository</Anchor>.
+In this example, we'll use the Titanic model, which can be found on the <Anchor label="FrogML Examples repository" target="_blank" href="https://github.com/jfrog/JFrogMLExamples">FrogML Examples repository</Anchor>.

 Our folder structure will look as follows: